juliaguida/oystercard/apprenticeship_module_outlines.md

 > 1. You're going to work on codebases that are, or will become, complex
 > 2. How you manage complexity has long term consequences

-Object Orientted Design (sometimes called Object Oriented Programming) is one way of ensuring that complexity is well managed and it's what we'll focus on this week.
+Object Oriented Design (sometimes called Object Oriented Programming) is one way of ensuring that complexity is well managed and it's what we'll focus on this week.
 It's important, however, to understand that other approaches exist and that the same goals underpin them all.

 > We seek to write code that is easy to read, reason about and change by
 > 1. Avoiding repetition